Cyprus Intellectual Property (IP) regime (Cyprus IP box) of less than 2.5% corporation tax as modified (Nexus modified approach)

 The commercial rationale of a central management center as well as why Cyprus is an ideal location is uncovered below

 - Central technology

 - Cost savings by reduction of headcount and capital employed

 - A multinational corporation can centralise key functions, risks, and intangible assets to have sufficient substance to indeed perform key functions and move key people and assets to a low tax jurisdiction

 - Tax authorities generally cannot challenge the profit allocation if key functions and assets reside in a central IP location, which is also a favourable tax jurisdiction

 - The initial transfer of Intellectual Property rights into a Cyprus Company will not give rise to any form of Cyprus tax

-- Cyprus has been (for the last 30 years) and continues to be a firmly established and recognised international and professional centre
+- Cyprus has been (for the last 30 years) and continues to be a firmly established and recognised international and professional center

 - Favorable legal and tax framework.
-Corporation tax on Cyprus intellectual property rights (Cyprus Intellectual Property companies can be less than 2,5%.
+Corporation tax on Cyprus intellectual property rights (Cyprus Intellectual Property companies can be as less as 2,5%.